Udhaya7132/Spam/README.md

 Model Evaluation: We evaluate the model's accuracy on both the training and testing sets.

 Spam Classification: We demonstrate how to use the trained model to classify new messages as 'Spam' or 'Ham'.

+**Conclusion:**
+This project provides a simple yet effective approach to classify email messages as spam or ham using machine learning.
+You can use the trained model to enhance your email filtering or spam detection systems.